Zsuetam02/Multimodal-Communication-Interface-for-ALS-patients/README.md

 ## Trained networks accessibility

-For anyone interested, please contact me on mat.sk@op.pl to receive trained models
+For anyone interested, please contact me on mat.sk@op.pl to receive trained models, as well as detailed results contained in my thesis